WHAT CONSTITUTES A BLIGHTED PROPERTY?

 - Any structure without utilities so that the property is unfit for its intended use;

-- Any vacant or unimproved lot or ground in a predominantly built up neighborhood which has been a place for accumulation for trash and debris or haven for rodents or other vermin;
+- Any vacant or unimproved lot or parcel of ground in a predominantly built-up neighborhood which has become a place for accumulation of trash and debris or haven for rodents or other vermin;

 - Any unoccupied property which has been tax delinquent for a period of two (2) years;